jamessynge/TinyAlpacaServer/README.md

     *   Status: `src/utils/status.h` and `src/utils/status_or.h` provide the
         ability to return an error status code and error message, or a non-error value.

+*   Complete the ExtraParameters feature OR plumb unsupported parameters into the DeviceInterface impl of the device type.
+Without this methods such as /action or /commandstring will not work.

+    NOTE: An alternate approach might be to define a DeviceApiActionInfo class, with instances generated from the YAML file, with info that tells us the set of expected and required parameters for each action, and the types of those parameters.
+To save RAM, these might be instantiated dynamically when a request of the approriate type arrives.

 *   Collapse `Literal` and `PrintableProgmemString` into a single class, or at least into layered classes, i.e. `ProgmemString` for just the core feature